Too many investment opportunities are being peddled today by fiduciaries who rely on the fees generated with complex investing vehicles.

 You Get Paid First In Regular Intervals

 Operators do not take it lightly when investors trust them with hard-earned capital.
 As a result, most sponsors and syndicators offer investors a preferred rate of return of 6-10%.
 The preferred return is called the first tier or Tier 1 of the return structure.
 Any cash generated from the asset or proceeds from a sale or refinance must meet the preferred rate of return first.

 There is a litany of business strategies, asset classes, and markets that real estate entrepreneurs use to their advantage.
 Some business plans are riskier than others where cash is not generated in the first (or even second year).
 Other types produce cash flow on day 1.
 No matter the plan or market, it is always the goal to stabilize the asset and streamline the business plan to generate cash flow on a monthly or quarterly basis, depending on the operator.
 It’s our goal to prioritize monthly distributions by leveraging technology and high professionalism in accountancy and financial services.

 Real Estate Syndications Offer Diversification

-As a passive investor, you can place capital in a way that maximizes diversification; we’re not only talking about geographies.
+As a passive investor, you can place capital to maximize diversification; we’re not only talking about geographies.
 Below is a list of ways syndication offers diversification to your portfolio.